junxit/us-congress-bills-112/metadata.md

 - 2011-06-15 — Introduced in House
 - 2011-06-15 — Introduced in House
 - 2011-06-15 — Referred to the House Committee on Foreign Affairs.
+- 2011-08-02 — Referred to the Subcommittee on Europe and Eurasia.
+- 2011-12-13 — Considered under suspension of the rules. (consideration: CR H8873-8878)
+- 2011-12-13 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+306.
+- 2011-12-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-13 — Mr. Royce moved to suspend the rules and agree to the resolution, as amended.
+- 2011-12-13 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H8873)
+- 2011-12-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H8873)